The issue of road maintenance on Butler Road continued on Tuesday morning

 “If we are going to require them to continue maintenance, then this might as well be a private road,” countered Alfaro.

 “If we start requiring all this, then we need to start assessing this across the board on every business that’s coming in,” commented Commissioner Dan Woydziak.
 “I think $150,000 is probably low.
 I’d like to see it at around $200,000.”

 “This road is not a heavy structure road,” commented Lutz.
 “I have not done a study on this road, this is just based on observing how the road reacts to traffic.
 If we don’t add the structure up front, we’re going to have a major problem down the road.
 Improving it up front would be a prudent.
 You don’t want to hang a company for ongoing maintenance.”

-Page 3 of 3 - “There’s a nice size abatement here,” commented Johnson.
+“There’s a nice size abatement here,” commented Johnson.
 “We’ll reach a compromise, but I hope we can find a win-win for everyone, but we also need to expedite this process.”

 With the commissioners coming to a consensus the cap for the project should be raised, the commission tabled the issue for a later date.

 • presented service awards to Butler County employees.

 • received a presentation from Shelly Carver and the Flinthills Regional Council regarding the Flinthills Frontier’s Project.